sarathsreedharan/icaps2024.github.io/content/program/workshops/planrob.md

 ICAPS'24 Workshop \
 Banff, Alberta, Canada \
-June 2-3, 2024
+**June 3, 2024 in Room KC 105**

 ## Aim and Scope of the Workshop

 AI Planning & Scheduling (P&S) methods are key to enabling intelligent robots to perform autonomous, flexible, and interactive behaviours.
 Researchers in the P&S community have continued to develop approaches and produce planners, representations, as well as heuristics that robotics researchers can make use of.
 However, there remain numerous challenges complicating the uptake, use and successful integration of P&S technology in robotics, many of which have been addressed by robotics researchers with novel solutions.
 Strong collaboration and synergy between researchers in both communities is vital to the continued growth of the fields in a way that provide mutual benefits to the two communities.
 To foster this, the PlanRob workshop aims to provide a stable, long-term forum (having been held annually at ICAPS since 2013) where researchers from both the P&S and Robotics communities can openly discuss relevant issues, research and development progress, future directions and open challenges related to P&S when applied to Robotics.
-In addition to the usual paper submissions, the workshop‚Äôs format naturally lends itself to preliminary results, position papers as well as to work focused on challenges in using and integrating planners in robotics systems.
+In addition to the usual paper submissions, the workshop's format naturally lends itself to preliminary results, position papers as well as to work focused on challenges in using and integrating planners in robotics systems.

 ## Topics of Interest